ExpEther

 ExpEther is a System Hardware Virtualization Technology that expands standard PCI Express beyond 1 km having thousands of roots and endpoint devices together on a single network connected through the standard Ethernet.
 Abundant commodities of PCI Express-based software and hardware can be utilized without any modification.
-It also provides software-defined re-configurability to make a disaggregated computing system with device-level.
+It also provides software-defined reconfigurability to make a disaggregated computing system with device-level.

 Overview

 ExpEther enables a unique "PCI Express switch over Ethernet" architecture that distributes functional blocks of a PCI Express switch over Ethernet, maintaining a logical equivalency with the standard PCI Express switch.

 By leveraging Ethernet connectivity, ExpEther can expand the number of port-count to more than 1000, and the working distances to over 1000m.
 Ethernet is transparent to the OSes, driver, software, thus ExpEther can work with enormous commodity standard OS, drivers, PCIe devices, Ethernet switches without any modification.

 It can also control the logical connection of PCI Express among a root and endpoint devices remotely by a management software.
 I/O devices can be attached/detached with software-defined manner with following PCI Express standard Hot-Plug sequence.

 By adding PCI Express device with a certain function, the computing system can be scale-up for the function required for the user application run on the system.

 From the data communication point of view, ExpEther realizes reliable communication over standard Ethernet with original congestion control and multi-path communication mechanism.
 Then DMA (Direct Memory Access) can be directly executed over Ethernet.
 It can transfer a large amount of data with low latency and high throughput without software stacks of TCP/IP.